cASUAL12345/cnes/README.md

 # cnes
-A NES emulator written in C
+A NES emulator written in C.